Rudxain/Amotify/README.md

 Default audio could be none (only listed apps play audio, any other app is silent), or all-sound (all apps play a place-holder audio, except the ones explicitly set to silent).

-Supports "./" paths, which are relative to theme-pack root.
-Pack root dir is defined by the manifest (like Cargo.toml and package.json).
-Support for parent-dirs ("..") and arbitrary path-traversal will be added later.

 main.flo is the /Llamalab/Automate-flow draft implementation.

 I decided to not make this cross-platform, because development would be absolute madness, specially on multi-window desktop environments.